Characteristics of a successful beekeeper

 3. Bottom board and cover

-Colonies must be provided with both a bottom board and cover in order to protect colonies from the outside predators and environmental stressors.
+Colonies must be provided with both a bottom board and cover in order to protect colonies from outside predators and environmental stressors.

 4. Feeder